2 Days in Ho Chi Minh City

 Our Vietnam Summary

-We take many impressions with us from our two weeks in Vietnam.
-My knowledge of the country was gleaned from movie impressions often about the Vietnam War.
+We took many impressions with us from our two weeks in Vietnam.
+My knowledge of the country was gleaned from movie impressions, often about the Vietnam War.
 We have seen so much and yet have probably only just scratched the surface.

-Or the extremely good service at our hotel in Hanoi.
-The friendly smiles and 100 percent great attitude and devotion to the job.
+Or the outstanding service at our hotel in Hanoi.
+The friendly smiles, 100 percent great attitude, and devotion to the job.
 People groom each other in the open street.
-We are still not sure if they were looking for lice or grey hair.
+We are still unsure if they were looking for lice or gray hair.

 The peacefulness and serene scenery in Lan Ha Bay.
-The songs playing everywhere that sound just like European Song Contest songs.
+The songs playing everywhere sound just like the ones from the European Song Contest.
 These are songs you can sing along to even if you have never heard them before.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 35mm f/1.4 R (links to my camera and lens reviews).
 Editing was done in Lightroom.
 I have made use of Fujifilm film simulations in some of the photos.